periode/thesis/corpus/online_posts.md

 [link](https://medium.com/swlh/excellent-code-clean-and-beautiful-code-b541ca4b5a39)

-follows bob marting (*Clean Code*) a lot. following this idea of software craftsmanship, describes two components necessary to it: *knowledge* (heuristics, patterns, principles) and *work* (the emobided component). it's all about practice.
+follows bob martin (*Clean Code*) a lot. following this idea of software craftsmanship, describes two components necessary to it: *knowledge* (heuristics, patterns, principles) and *work* (the embodided component). it's all about practice.

 the name of a variable/function should answer: why it exists, what it does, and how it is used. this requires descriptive/syntactical skills but also a shared cultural background.

-"master programmers think of functions as stories to be told rather than code to be written"
+"master programmers think of functions as stories to be told rather than code to be written" > but to what extent is that a fantasy? is it confirmed anywhere? by yukihiro matsumoto, i guess.

 cleanly formatted code is a matter of presentation, of communication, of reputation